theawless/Media-Fox/README.md

 # Media_Fox
 A php uploader with extra features.

+### Set-Up
+Copy the folder to htdocs of your xamp directory Import the "ftusers.sql" from the folder to your mysql server Change upload limits in php.ini as per your usage

 ### Done
 Profile System
 Sign up for new users (new users either sign up or continue as guests)